abhinav4848/Programming-Notes/topics/node.md

 Go to a project folder and run `npm init`.
 It will ask a few questions and generate a `package.json` file.

 NPM allows to install packages 2 ways.
 -   **Locally**: Runs only in the project folder. `npm install modulename`.
-Installs locally in project folder in a folder called `node_modules`, adds dependency to `package.json`'s dependencies.
+Installs locally in project folder in a folder called `node_modules`, and adds it as a dependency into `package.json`'s dependencies section.
 -   **Globally**: Can run anywhere.
 Mostly in terminal: `npm install -g live-server`.
 In this case, `package.json` won't get updated.

 **Notes**